Code-Institute-Submissions/Milestone-Project-1-CI/README.md

 Tested the form page to try and predict possible inputs or lack thereof, adjusting error messages accordingly.
 Also made sure that the Submit button won't work without sufficient input.

-The most interesting solution to a problem with unresponsiveness after intruducing media queries in the schedule page was remembering that html and css are read top to bottom so the order of the breakpoints actually plays a significant role
+The most interesting solution to a problem with unresponsiveness after intruducing media queries in the schedule page was remembering that html and css are read top to bottom so the order of the breakpoints actually plays a significant role.

 ## Deployment